Rudy Lai

 5 updates

-iHeartMedia explored and tested generative AI tools to assist programmers with music decisions and translate podcasts into multiple languages, aiming to unlock new AI-driven revenue streams as noted by CEO Bob Pittman.
+Testing multiple generative AI tools to translate podcasts into different languages, generate music decisions suggestions, and deliver new revenue streams as reported by CEO Bob Pittman.

 2023 Q4: no updates